itayair/hierarchybuilder/README.md

 Each node in the DAG is defined by the following properties:
 * Label that represent the concept of the node
 * `aliases` - Aliases of the concept
-* `sources_number` - number of the input spans that represented by the node
+* `sources_number` - the total number of input spans that are associated with the node and its children
-* `aliases_sources_number` - number of input spans that are fully represented by the label (the full noun phrase is one of the aliases)
+* `aliases_sources_number` - the number of input spans that are fully represented by one of the aliases of the node
-* `sentences` - the sentences of the input spans that are fully represented by the node(as defined in "aliases_sources_number")
+* `sentences`: a list of the input sentences of spans that are fully represented by one of the aliases of the node
-* `children` - Nodes that are defined by more specific concepts For example, a node in the JSON file might look like this:
+* `children` - Nodes that are defined by more specific concepts

+For example, a node in the JSON file might look like this:
 ```json
 {